Mockito#

 You can program your own strategy for all unstubbed methods.

-Mock, Spy, InjectMocks, Captor#
+Mock, Spy, InjectMocks#

 These annotations add greater power and flexibility in your testing.